Joseph Fauria

-Joseph Jules Fauria (/ˈfɔːrieɪ/; born January 16, 1990) is a former American football tight end.
+Joseph Jules Fauria (/ˈfɔːrieɪ/; born January 16, 1990) is an American former professional football tight end.
 He was signed by the Detroit Lions as an undrafted free agent in 2013.
 He played college football at Notre Dame and UCLA.
-He also played for the Arizona Cardinals and the New England Patriots.
+He also played for the Arizona Cardinals and New England Patriots.

-Early years
+Early life

 Fauria attended Crespi Carmelite High School in Encino, California.
 Fauria was named to the first-team all-state by CalHiSports.com.
 He was ranked the 7th best tight end prospect in the nation and was ranked the 24th prospect in the state of California by rivals.com.

 College career

 He played college football at Notre Dame and UCLA.
 On June 27, 2009, during his sophomore year, he was suspended by Notre Dame for "slapping a priest on the butt in jest", which led him to transfer to UCLA.
 He finished college with a total of 88 receptions, 1,139 receiving yards, and 20 receiving touchdowns.